neon-sector/xenotime/DESIGN.md

 ## Directory Structure

 The distributed package is only a slightly different version of the source tree.
-The `script/package.sh` script simply creates a copy of the repository (minus the `deploy/` directory), removes all source files, and archives it into a tarball (or the archive/compression specified with `-a` or `--archive`).
+The `script/package.sh` script simply creates a copy of the repository (minus the `deploy/` directory), removes all source files, organizes the directory structure and archives it into a tarball (or the archive/compression specified with `-a`/`-c` or `--archive`/`--compression`).
 It will throw an error if you haven't built yet.

 ## Modules